-Believe it or not, it works out pretty well on a clean amp setting.
+Believe it or not, the Super D works out pretty well on a clean amp setting.
 Roll back the guitar’s volume knob on the Super Distortion and you have it going on.
 Or maybe a few tweaks at the amp and you are into the dulcet tones of “More Than A Feeling”.

 Here’s a video from DiMarzio of the Super Distortion being discussed and played by Def Leppard’s Phil Collen:

 Yeah, I get ya.
 The sustainer

 wankage usage distracts from what the Super Distortion brings to the table.
 Sorry, my young disciples, the selection of official videos for this one is a bit slim.

 Let’s take a look at some specs

 Series – 15.027 k